-In this lesson, we will learn the pronunciation and spelling of soft <g> words.
+We will learn the pronunciation and spelling of soft <g> words, in this pronunciation lesson podcast.
 These are words that are spelt with a letter ‘g’ but pronounced with a /dʒ/ sound.
+Example soft <g> words include ‘gem’, ‘giant’ and ‘giraffe’.

 The /dʒ/ sound is in my name, ‘Jade Joddle’ /dʒeɪd dʒɒd.əl/.
 As you can see from the example of my name, the /dʒ/ sound is most commonly spelt with a letter ‘j’ in English.